k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 #### Adding a Password to Redis (Optional)

 - It is possible to set a password on Redis.
-Do the following steps to add a password to Redis:
+Perform the following steps to add a password to Redis:

 - Run the following commands on the Fabric node: